arturmatlega/instalguru-blog-en/_drafts/what-is-screed-and-how-to-use-it.md

 {:.list.list-positive}

 * **Self-leveling screed** - the best for creating a perfectly even surface.
-It is appears on the market as a dry mix.
+It appears on the market as a dry mix.
 This type of screed is very easy to use.
 One needs to add water and mix the material thoroughly.
 * **Floating screed** - typically used with previously prepared insulation layer.
 Thanks to this, the screed is not connected with the construction of the building at all.
 The screed should be around 35 mm thick in this case.
 * **Screed used directly on the ceiling.** After drying, the material becomes an integral part of the building.
 The recommended thickness is around 20 mm.

-**Additionally, one can use screed with a separating layer.** In this case, screed goes directly onto the roof with underlayment already there - tar paper or special insulation membrane (also used for underfloor heating).
-It's a highly recommended method if you want to preapre the roof surface.
+**Additionally, one can use the screed with a separating layer.** In this case, the screed goes directly onto the roof with underlayment underneath - tar paper or special insulation membrane (also used for underfloor heating).
+This method is highly recommended if you want to prepare the roof surface.
 Why is it important to use a waterproofing membrane?
-It protects styrofoam boards from absorbng the moisture from the concrete flooring.
+It prevents styrofoam boards from absorbing the moisture from the concrete flooring.

-Dry screed has become quite popular in the recent years.
-Screed board is a term used frequently in this case.
-It look significantly different from other types.
+Dry screeds have become quite popular in the recent years.
+Screed board is the term in this case.
+It looks significantly different from other types.
 It consists of layers of various materials combined into one.
-Because of its specific nature, dry screed is usually used for wooden surfaces.
+Because of its specific nature, dry screeds are usually used for wooden surfaces.
 There are two types of screed boards available on the market:

 * plasterboards,
 * fibre boards.

 ## What does screed do?

-Thanks to screed, one can level the surface.
-Apart from this, it serves many other, equally important functions.
-First of all, it provides thermal insulation. **A layer of screed is typically used on the floor or on the ceiling.** Many people who are in the process of a house construction, decide to use it on the walls as well.
-In this case one can use screed board.
+Thanks to the screed, one can level the surface.
+Apart from this, it serves many other, equally important, functions.
+First of all, it provides thermal insulation. **A screed layer is typically used on the floor or the ceiling.** Many people who are in the process of a house construction, decide to use it on the walls as well.
+In this case one can use screed boards.

-Another important feature of screed is acousting insulation.
+Another important feature of screeds is acoustic insulation.
 Thanks to special materials, one can limit the noise transferred between the rooms.

-## How to prepare the ground for screed?
+## How to prepare the ground for a screed?

 Cleaning the surface is one of the most important aspects of preparing the surface for screeding.
 Dirt, especially major one, might affect aesthetics, and more importantly - durability.

 {:.distinction.distinction-quotation.distinction-negative}

-Dirt removal is particularly imporant if a separation layer is planned for the screed.
+Dirt removal is particularly important if a separation layer is planned for the screed.
 It might damage the insulating membrane mentioned before, and as a result - screed might have direct contact with the ground.
 Also, the underflooring layer mustn't be folded or creased.

 Screed can also be used for underfloor heating system.
 If that's the case, one must remember to: